Definition of a Payoff Letter. What is a Payoff Letter?

-A payoff letter is issued by the lender.
-It shows the amount required to payoff the borrowers existing loan by a certain date for the loan to be fully paid off.
-They often contain dates by which the payment must be made and how much the payoff increases each day or month if it is not paid by that date.
+A payoff letter is sent by a lender showing the amount required to payoff the borrower’s loan by a certain date.
+It often shows how much the payoff increases each day or month when not paid by that date.

 What is a payoff demand letter?

-A payoff demand letter is issue by a lender that requires the borrower to payoff the transaction.
-It includes the total amount required, a pay by date, account number and payment options.
-I typically states consequences for the borrower if the demand is not met.
-Borrowers are best served to review their loan contact carefully and possibly seek legal counsel if they receive a demand letter.
+A payoff demand letter is issued by a lender that demands the borrower to payoff the transaction.
+It includes the total amount owed, a pay-by date, account number and payment options.
+It also lists next step consequences if not paid.

 What does it mean to request a payoff?